 Today we are going to solve Wallaby’s Nightmare CTF which is a new VM challenge of vulnhub where the attacker has to achieve root flag of the targeted VM machine; you can download it from here.

 - Network Scanning (Netdiscover, Nmap)

-As we always start from network so that we can have target IP.
-In your kali Linux open the terminal and type netdiscover, now from screenshot you can see list of IP.
+As we always start from the network so that we can have a target IP.
+In your Kali Linux open the terminal and type netdiscover, now from the screenshot you can see a list of IP.
 Here 192.168.0.101 is my target IP.

 Enumerate the target through aggressive scan; type following command for nmap scanning:

 So here I found three ports 22, 80, 6667 are open.

 Since port 80 is open I look toward browser and explore target IP 192.168.0.101 where I found a comment “enter a username to get started with this CTF” then I type the name “RAJ” and click on submit so that we could move forward into start the game.